AndrewRadev/waiting-on-rails/README.md

 [![Build Status](https://travis-ci.org/AndrewRadev/waiting-on-rails.png)](https://travis-ci.org/AndrewRadev/waiting-on-rails)

 Bored of waiting on `rails server` or `rake routes`?
 No more!
-This gem provides two commands, `waiting-on-rails` and `waiting-on-rake`.
-They are meant as replacements to `rails` and `rake`, respectively, so you can call them like this:
+This gem provides three commands, `waiting-on-rails`, `waiting-on-rake`, and the generic `waiting-on`.
+The first two are meant as replacements to `rails` and `rake`, respectively, so you can call them like this:

     waiting-on-rails server
     waiting-on-rake db:migrate

 What's the difference?
 Aside from running the required task, they also play some relaxing elevator music, so you'll never get bored of waiting again.
 Problem solved!

+You can use the third one, `waiting-on` with any command and it'll play music until it's done:

+    waiting-on rspec spec
+    waiting-on cucumber
+    waiting-on cap deploy

 ## Gotchas